-If you are unable to travel to U of M Twin Cities UCCS office for an appointment, the staff there is willing to work with you to make a referral to a local resource.
-Many health insurance plans will cover this, though there may be a co-pay or deductible, as with any type of health care.
-If your health insurance does not cover mental health, the UCCS can attempt a referral to a source of free counseling.
+If you are unable to travel to U of M Twin Cities UCCS office for an appointment, the staff there is willing to work with you to schedule an online meeting or to make a referral to a local resource.

-Credits - 13-Credit Minimum for Undergraduate/Certificate Students
+Credits - 12-Credit Minimum for Undergraduate/Certificate Students

-Degree-seeking students at the Twin Cities Campus of the University of Minnesota are required to register for a minimum of 13 credits each semester.
+Degree-seeking students at the Twin Cities Campus of the University of Minnesota are required to register for a minimum of 12 credits each Fall and Spring semester in order to be considered full-time students.
 Students whose life circumstances prevent them from being full-time are welcome at the University.
 Students in Year 3 may not need enough courses to make them full-time.
 Students who were delayed in Year 4 who need to repeat classes may need only 1-2 classes each term.
-In these cases, or in cases of personal extenuating circumstances, students should request a 13-credit exemption through One Stop.
-The request will be reviewed by the MLS program prior to the next term of enrollment and approved or denied based on the student's academic progress and personal circumstances.